 Using these tools, I had successfully built my idea in six hours, and put it up on ProductHunt.

 A key rule in my Startup Speedrun was that the finish line had been reached once my final product was submitted to ProductHunt.

 Now, this was my first ProductHunt launch, so I came into it with zero expectations.

-After all, I’ve come across endless posts on executing a successful ProductHunt launch, and had no time to follow any of their steps, so I was certain it’d be a bust (my estimate was that I’d get 8 upvotes).
+I’ve come across endless posts on executing a successful ProductHunt launch, and had no time to follow any of their steps, so I was certain it’d be a bust (my hope was to get 8 upvotes).

-On top of that, after making a few posts celebrating the launch, some were less enthusiastic than others about me launching an empty directory site on ProductHunt.
+On top of that, after making a few posts celebrating the launch, many were un-enthusiastic about me launching an empty directory site on ProductHunt.

 Nonetheless, it was all in good fun, so I kept moving forward with the launch.

 To recap, the steps I took to launching PodKoi on ProductHunt were: